-where c is computed as the integer corresponding to SHA-512( $R \parallel A \parallel M$ ) as specified in [BDLSY2012].
+where c is computed as the integer corresponding to SHA-512( $R \mid A \mid M$ ) as specified in [BDLSY2012].

 If these requirements are not met or the validation equation does not hold, then the signature is considered invalid.

 The encoding of an Ed25519 signature is: